 Planning is the process of creating a detailed formulation of a program of action designed to achieve objectives.
 People and businesses plan to determine how to succeed in achieving those objectives.
 Planning also serves to structure the discussion about those objectives and the resources and tactics needed to achieve them.
 A well-managed planning process should be structured in that it sets measurable objectives and quantifies resources required to achieve them.
 Budgeting is a type of planning but somewhat different in that is financially focused and is done to impose controls that prevent a company from overspending and therefore failing financially.
 So while planning and budgeting are similar (and budgeting involves planning), they have different aims.
 Unlike budgeting, planning emphasizes the things that the various parts of the business focus on, such as units sold, sales calls made, the number and types of employees required or customers served.

-Integrating the various business planning activities across a company benefits the senior leadership team, as I have written by enabling them to understand both the operational vr_NGBP_02_integrated_planning_works_betterand the financial consequences of their actions.
+Integrating the various business planning activities across a company benefits the senior leadership team, as I have written by enabling them to understand both the operational and the financial consequences of their actions.
 There are multiple planning efforts under way at any time in a company.
 These plans typically are stand-alone efforts only indirectly linked to others.
 To be most effective, however, an individual business unit plan requires direct inputs from other planning efforts.
 A decade ago I coined the term “integrated business planning” to emphasize the need to use technology to better coordinate the multiple planning efforts of the individual parts of the company.
 There are good reasons to do this, one of which is accuracy.
 Our new research reveals that to be accurate, most (77%) planning processes depend to some degree on having access to accurate and timely data from other parts of the organization.
 For this reason, integrating the various planning processes produces business benefits: In our research two-thirds of companies in which plans are directly linked said that their planning process works well or very well.
 This compares favorably to 40 percent in those that copy planning data from individual plans to an integrated plan (such as the company budget) and just 25 percent of those that have little or no connection between plans.

 Technology has been a major barrier preventing companies from integrating their planning efforts.
 Until relatively recently, joining the individual detailed plans of various departments and functions into an overall view was difficult because the available software, data and network capabilities were not sufficient to make it feasible and attractive to take this approach.
 To be sure, over the past decades there has been steady progress in making enterprise systems more accessible to ordinary users.
 But while dedicated planning software has become easier to use, evidently it’s still not easy enough.
 The research reveals that across the spectrum of corporate planning activities, three-fourths of organizations use spreadsheets to manage the process.
 We expect this to change over the next several years as the evolution in information technologies makes dedicated planning software a more compelling choice.
 One factor will be enhanced ease of use, which will be evident in at least two respects.
 Software vendors are recognizing that a better user experience can differentiate their product in a market where features and functions are a commodity.
 Ease of use also will extend to analytics and reporting, making it easier for business users to harness the power of advanced analytics and providing self-service reporting, including support for mobile devices.
 The other factor will be the ability to make the planning process far more interactive by utilizing in-memory processing to speed calculations.
 When even complex planning models with large data sets can be run in seconds or less, senior executives and managers will be able to quickly assess the impact of alternative courses of action in terms of their impact on key operating metrics, not just revenue and income.
 Having the means to engage in a structured conversation with direct reports will help executives be more effective in implementing strategy and managing their organization.